muhammet-cakmak/Fraud-Detection/README.md

 # Feature Engineering

-* We set the cards with less than 2 frequencies are defined as invalid cards.
+* We defined the cards with less than 2 frequencies as invalid cards and we set the observations of those card values as missing values.
 * We created the Userid combining 'card1', 'P_emaildomain', and 'addr1' variables as a string.
+Infacy we tried many Userid variables from the cards,'P_emaildomain', and 'addr1' and finally we decided to use these three varibles as they give better AUC score in the final results.
 * We extracted the used browser, device OS, and the versions of the devices.
 * We standardized the transaction amount and saved it as a new variable.
 * We created a dummy variable that controls whether the user uses the last updated browsers.